bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 To do so, you have to
 - send an email to the other Professor asking them to send your lab grades to me
-- send me an email asking me to accept them (you can do both in one email).
+- send me an email asking to accept them (you can do both in one email).

 You have to do that at the beginning of the term, within the first or second week.
 I will individually decide on the terms for grading (e.g., if the labs were